The Cottonwood Rose Learning Community

 The start of something good

-The Cottonwood Rose Learning Community is a nature-based education program in Black Creek at the north end of the Comox Valley.
-The program is operated by the Cottonwood Rose Farm Forest and Nature Learning Society.
+The Cottonwood Rose Learning Community is a place-based and nature-connected learning program located in Black Creek, at the north end of the Comox Valley.
+The program is stewarded by the Cottonwood Rose Farm Forest and Nature Learning Society in partnership with Heartwood Learning Communities through NIDES / SD71 and Hand in Hand Nature Education.

 Program Partners: